willblake01/CustomVRTemplate/README.md

 ## How to use

+* Fork this repo (For your own version of the project to change how you want)
-* Clone into desired location
+* Clone fork into desired location
 * Open `CustomVRTemplate` project in Unreal Engine
 * Run `Platforms > Android > Package Project`
 * When packaging completes successfully you can find the optimized build `.apk` file in the `CustomVRTemplate/Android_ASTC` directory